-Tag Team: The Backseat Boyz, The Murder City Machine Guns, The Briscoe Brothers, The Havana Pitbulls, The American Wolves, Wrestling's Greatest Tag Team, The All Night Express, Alabama Attitude, reDRagon, Forever Hooligans, The Young Bucks (AKA, Generation Me), The C&C Wrestle Factory, Outlaw Inc.
+Tag Team: Among them are The Backseat Boyz, The Murder City Machine Guns, The Briscoe Brothers, The Havana Pitbulls, You Can Call Me Al, The American Wolves, Wrestling's Greatest Tag Team, The All Night Express, Alabama Attitude, reDRagon, Forever Hooligans, The Young Bucks (AKA, Generation Me), Adrenalin Rush, The C&C Wrestle Factory, Outlaw Inc.

 Take That: Subtly, but if you know Ring Of Honor's history you know exactly what taglines such as "The Real Wrestling Alternative" or "We Don't Imitate, We Innovate" are referring to.

 After being the Butt Monkey of the No Remorse Corps and experiencing Badass Decay as a result, Davey Richards is not to be fucked with in 2010.

 Can also apply to his tag partner, Eddie Edwards.
 Existing mainly as a jobber in 2007 and 2008, Eddie joined up with Davey as the American Wolves in early 2009.
 He quickly went from bland nobody to total badass, culminating in a legendary weekend where he broke his elbow on Friday, then wrestled a ladder match the next night.
 The ROH fanbase were completely won over by that, and Edwards has had an amazing 2010, becoming the first Television Champion.